shraddhagatty/PHOTOAPP/README.md

 # PhotoApp - A Cloud-Native Image Management Application

-Welcome to the PhotoApp project!
 This cloud-native application allows users to upload, download, and manipulate their images.
 In this project, we have implemented a two-tier architecture (Project 01) and a three-tier architecture (Project 02) using AWS, Python and Nodejs.
 This README will guide you through the key components and steps involved in both projects.

 ## Project 01 - Two-Tier PhotoApp